Pouria Alami: Professional life

 Alami did not continue his studies after graduating from high school.
 While he was a high school student, he worked as a librarian in the public library of Shahryar and the culture house of Shahrak Andisheh.
 He started writing for magazines such as Nourooz and Gol-Agha during these years.

-In 2003, he designed and published his first mind game named Red Riding Hood, which was a combination of comic-strip, story-telling, game-map and story book, illustrated by Bozorgmehr Hosseinpour.
-At the same time, he was working as layout designer of Gol-Agha monthly and then art manager of a number of magazines and newspapers.
+In 2003, he designed and published his first mind game named Red Riding Hood, a combination of comic strips, story-telling, game maps, and storybooks, illustrated by Bozorgmehr Hosseinpour.
+At the same time, he worked as a layout designer for Gol-Agha monthly and then as art manager of several magazines and newspapers.

-He self-published his first book, Half an Hour Before Seven in Tehran, and then became the writer, head of writers and the editor-in-chief in cultural radio programs of Radio Tehran until 2009.
+He self-published his first book, Half an Hour Before Seven in Tehran and then became the writer, head of writers, and editor-in-chief of the cultural radio programs of Radio Tehran until 2009.

 An overview of Tahmasb's collection by Pouria Alami is published in the book: Three Tales by Iraj Tahmasb.

 Activity in the press

 In the same year, he started writing two columns, Coffee Reading and Rajab's Mother, in the new period of E’temad Melli Newspaper which brought him a reputation.
 At the same time, he was the manager of the satire section of Shabnameh, the first daily satire page in Persian press, in E’temad Melli Newspaper.

 As a result, his reputation as a satirical columnist was established.
-Columns such as The Coachman (Canapeh-chi), The Elevatorman (Asansor-chi) and The Adventures of Midoon and Sophia are some of his most popular columns.
+Columns such as The Coachman (Canapeh-chi), The Elevatorman (Asansor-chi), The Adventures of Midoon, and Sophia are some of his most popular columns.

-In 2000, while he was a junior in high school, Pouria Alami began his official collaboration as a librarian and writer in Gol-Agha Cultural Institute.
-In the same year, he started his journalistic works in Nourooz Newspaper, Hamshahri Newspaper and Gol-Agha Magazine.
+In 2000, while he was a junior in high school, Pouria Alami began his official collaboration as a librarian and writer at Gol-Agha Cultural Institute.
+The same year, he started his journalistic work in Nourooz Newspaper, Hamshahri Newspaper and Gol-Agha Magazine.
 His career in this period mainly consisted of writing satirical columns for newspapers and magazines.
-Some of these columns became so popular that were published as books later on.
+Some of these columns became so popular that they were published as books later.
 For a while, he worked as editor of games and designer of table games in Children Gol-Agha Magazine.

-During his years of journalistic works, Pouria Alami has also written poetry and fiction.
+During his years of journalistic work, Pouria Alami has also written poetry and fiction.
 His novel, The Window Dies Sooner, was nominated for Hooshang Golshiri Prize, one of the most prestigious literary prizes in Iran.
-He has published a number of poetry collections too.
+He has published several poetry collections too.
 A Treaty for Drinking Tea is one of his most famous poetry collections.
 Nonetheless, most of the books published by Alami are compilations of the satirical columns he had written for various newspapers.